 - Temperature – Tanking products must be able to cope with the wide variations of temperature that occur in a wet room.
 This is particularly important if underfloor heating is installed.

-The types of wet room tanking systems required for your wet room will depend on the flooring it is being installed on.
-For concrete floors, a simple 1mm thick membrane is sufficient for preventing leaks and our RIW Screedsafe is a self-adhesive product that is quick and easy to apply.
-The membrane itself consists of a 1mm thick rubber modified bitumen waterproof layer, incorporating a woven fabric on one face.
+For concrete floors, a simple 1mm thick membrane is sufficient for preventing leaks and Screedsure is simple and quick to apply.
+The membrane itself consists of a 1mm thick butyl-based waterproofing membrane, incorporating a fabric top layer on one face.
 This membrane should be installed across the entire wet room floor to ensure optimum waterproofing and has been designed so that you can tile immediately after installation.
-RIW Screedsafe comes with a lifetime guarantee.
+Screedsure comes with a lifetime guarantee.

 For timber and solid floors, a thicker membrane is required to prevent leaks and incorporate decoupling properties.
-At 2mm thick, our RIW Tilesafe is a highly effective tanking system that features a rubberised bitumen layer incorporated with a woven glass fibre mesh on one side.
+At 1.4mm thick, Tilesure is a highly effective waterproofing system that features a butyl-based membrane with a copolymer top layer. .
 This too is self-adhesive and can be tiled immediately after installation.
 We recommend installing Tilesure across the entire wet room floor in small wet rooms and at least one metre beyond the shower area in all directions for larger wet rooms.
-Unlike other waterproofing systems, RIW Tilesafe acts as an acoustic barrier, improving the sound impact insulation properties of a wet room by 11db.
-Like the RIW Screedsafe, RIW Tilesafe also comes with a lifetime guarantee.
+Like Screedsure, Tilesure also comes with a lifetime guarantee.